-The writing style and application questions of the MAP presents students with a series of sentences and paragraphs.
+The writing style and application questions of the MAP presents 7th grade students with a series of sentences and paragraphs.

 The objective is to respond with correct writing usage, demonstrating an understanding of the various forms of composition.
 The types of composition students are given include poetry, personal narratives and expository pieces.